unremarkablegarden/webwatcheralert/GETTING_STARTED.md

 - **↑/↓ or j/k**: Navigate the list
 - **t**: Toggle watcher enabled/disabled
+- **e**: Edit watcher (change URL, keywords, or interval)
 - **d**: Delete watcher
 - **a**: Add new watcher
 - **Esc**: Return to main menu

+When editing, you can modify the URL, keywords, or check interval.
+Press Enter to save changes or Esc to cancel.

 ### 4. Start Monitoring